DmitriBogdanov/UTL/docs/guide_reserved_names.md

-# Names reserved by UTL implementation
+# Names reserved by implementation

 [<- back to README.md](..)